The History of the DollsThe Dolls and Fairytales are the reason for our Castle.

 Fairytale Diarams and Dolls

-Over the last decade the Sunshine Castle has shifted the focus of its displays and and exhibits to a medieval theme.
-Originally in 1973 the Castle (then appropriately called the Fairytale Castle) was built by the first owners to house 8 Original Fairytale Diaramas and some dolls.
-Today, two of which can still be viewed on the mezzanine level oft the Reception Hall.
+Over the last decade the Sunshine Castle shifted its focus to a medieval themed museum.
+Originally the Castle was built in 1973.
+Back then called the Fairytale Castle, it housed eight original fairytale diaramas and some dolls.
+Today, two diaramas can still be viewed on the mezzanine level of the Reception Hall.

-Built on the David Low Way which for the first 20 years was the only way north from Brisbane – The original Castle (todays reception Hall) with Moat was able to attract a magnificent 1 million visitors in ist first 3 years of trading.
+The original Castle was built on the David Low Way.
+It only consisted of todays reception Hall and the Moat.
+For the first 20 years this was the only way north from Brisbane.
+Therefore the original Castle was able to attract a magnificent 1 million visitors in ist first 3 years of trading.

-The Fairytale Walk – late in the 80’s a local Sunshine Coast artist was commissioned to built a new display of Fairytales in the upstairs tract of the owners residence.
+In the late 80’s a local Sunshine Coast artist was commissioned to built a new display of Fairytales in the upstairs tract of the owners residence.
 The Fairytale walk is still a highlight on the castle tour today and allows young and old alike to delve into the imaginary world.

-The Doll Museum – in peak times in the early 90’s was home to well over 2500 dolls, collected and displayed with much love.
+In the early 90’s, at peak times it was home to well over 2500 dolls, collected and displayed with much love.

-Some exciting new doll collections and dolls have been donated to the Castle over recent years and have found their place in the doll museum taking over some of the older displays.
-For donations please contact firstname.lastname@example.org
+Furthermore, some exciting new doll collections and dolls have been donated to the Castle over recent years.
+Naturally, some of the older displays could retire, whilst they found a place in the doll museum.

-There will surely come a time when the dolls will retire fully – but they are a big part our History for now.
+Surely, there will come a time when the dolls will fully retire – but for now they continue to be a big part of our History.